Mary Kassab School

 Flourishing an education based on self-confidence.

 In 1950, Mary Kassab School became Ahliah Girls’ College.
 Boys were admitted at the elementary level only.
 During this time, Ahliah became one of the foremost educational institutions in the country.
 This achievement was made possible through the efforts of its Board of Trustees, which included prominent members of the intellectual, educational and social elite of the country, and through the dynamic leadership of its second principal, Mrs. Wadad Al Makdissi Cortas, who took office in 1935.
-Mrs. Cortas who was keen to diversify the educational activities of the school, devoted much attention to culture and art in the school’s mission.
+Mrs. Cortas who was keen to diversify the educational programs and activities of the school, devoted much attention to culture and art in the school’s mission.
+She created different programs and streams for girls to follow and introduced extracurricular education through the daily assemblies (dar al Ijtima’a) during which, prominent members of the community and visitors to Lebanon, such as Kwala Nehru (Mother of Indira Gandhi), Helen Keller, Howard Bliss, Bayard Dodge, Lynn Harris, Mary Woods, in addition to a number of people from Europe that included members of parliaments, politicians, and others, addressed the students on different timely topics.

 Spurred by the excellent reputation of the school in Lebanon and abroad, enrollment increased dramatically.
 As the school needed additional space, the Ahliah campus was gradually expanded with the addition of appropriate facilities to meet the needs of the students.